WHAT IS A GENERATOR?

 Before discussing home gensets selection, let's go over some basics.
 Generator

 is a latin word that means originator or maker.
-In power industry, this term refers to a device that produces electricity.
+In general, this term has various meanings.
+In power industry, it refers to a device that produces electricity.

 HOW IT WORKS.